How to integrate Mailcoach MCP with Codex

 Add Tag to Email ListTool to create a new tag within a specific email list.

-Add Tags to SubscriberTool to add tags to a subscriber.
+Add Tags to SubscriberAdd tags to a subscriber for segmentation and targeting.

-Append to Subscriber ImportTool to append csv data to an existing subscriber import.
+Append to Subscriber ImportTool to append CSV data to an existing subscriber import.

-Delete CampaignTool to delete a campaign by uuid.
+Delete CampaignTool to delete a campaign by UUID.

-Delete Email ListTool to delete an email list by uuid.
+Delete Email ListTool to delete an email list by UUID.

-Delete Subscriber ImportTool to delete a subscriber import by its uuid.
+Delete Subscriber ImportTool to delete a subscriber import by its UUID.

-Delete SuppressionTool to delete a suppression entry by uuid.
+Delete SuppressionTool to delete a suppression entry by UUID.

 Delete Tag from Email ListTool to delete a tag from an email list.

-Delete TemplateTool to delete a template by uuid.
+Delete TemplateTool to delete a template by UUID.

 Get All CampaignsTool to retrieve all campaigns.